Exercises – Long Day#

 Every polynomial \(p(Z) \in \mathbb{R}[Z]\) of degree four has a real root.

-Either prove the proposition true or provide a counterexample.
+Either prove the proposition true or provide a counterexample to prove it false.

 Exercise 6: Factorizing in order to Reduce#